digita-percom/2026/content/post/CFP.md

 <!--{.red}-->
 <!-- <div class="newsbox yellow"> To facilitate the workshop organization and the review process, we invite contributors to submit their abstract by <div><b>November 24th, 2024</b></div> </div> -->

+You can submit your paper on EDAS by clicking [here](https://edas.info/N34013)

 **Important**: each accepted paper requires a full PerCom registration and at least one author attending the workshop to present it (no registration is available for workshops only).
  <span class="red">Papers without a valid full registration or that are not presented in-person will be excluded from the proceedings.</span>